juanmaurente/Calculator/README.md

 - executeOperation() responsible to handle the operation between two operands.
 - clear()

+## Things to do or improve
+- Error handling / testing
+- Separation (use dot symbol) for large numbers

 # About the Project
 ## Outline
 - Create a README.md on your Calculator repository that includes a picture of the design you will be reproducing